modal-labs/gpu-glossary/gpu-glossary/perf/latency-hiding.md

 Executed sequentially, this would take 416 cycles to complete.
 We can hide this latency by operating concurrently.
-If we assume we can issue one instruction every two cycles, then, by [Little's Law](/gpu-glossary/perf/littles-law), if we run 832 concurrent [threads](/gpu-glossary/device-software/thread), we can still finish the sequence once per cycle (on average), hiding the latency of memory from consumers of the data in `R6`.
+If we assume we can issue one instruction every cycle, then, by [Little's Law](/gpu-glossary/perf/littles-law), if we run 416 concurrent [threads](/gpu-glossary/device-software/thread), we can still finish the sequence once per cycle (on average), hiding the latency of memory from consumers of the data in `R6`.